 Warmest greetings!
 My name is Christine, a newlywed and now a proud mother radiating with love and light.
 I am filled with an abundance of gratitude for the ability to experience this special time in my life because for over a decade (nearly a third of my life) I struggled with multiple health conditions.
 Central Nervous System Lyme Disease was my initial diagnosis, leading to chronic head pain, depression and anxiety.
 These disorders were also aggravated by multiple head injuries and later by a physically/emotionally abusive relationship.

-For years I pursued numerous medical and alternative treatments with no relief; I made a full recovery only after learning and implementing the Dynamic Neural Retraining System DVD Program invented by Annie Hopper.
-The program is also available online.
-I would like to share my journey as an inspiration to those struggling with their own physical and mental health so that you can also begin your pathway to a full recovery.
-With the Dynamic Neural Retraining System, you too can triumph over illness and live a life filled with joy and serenity!
+For years I pursued numerous medical and alternative treatments with no relief; that changed after learning and implementing the Dynamic Neural Retraining System Program invented by Annie Hopper.
+While DNRS does not replace medical interventions, I feel DNRS offers uniquely experienced and knowledgeable tools for suffering individuals.
+I would like to share my journey as an inspiration to those struggling with their own physical and mental health.
+With the Dynamic Neural Retraining System, I was able to find joy and serenity in my life again.

 My medical conditions:

 Concussions (4 in a span of 9 years)

 Chronic joint pain